youyanggu/covid19_projections/estimating-true-infections-revisited.md

 where `a`, `b`, `c` are unknown constants.

-Through curve fitting on historical test positivity and serological surveys, simple grid search of the constants, as well as trial & error, we found that the following approximation works well:
+Through curve fitting on historical test positivity and serological surveys, analysis of hospitalization and death data, simple grid search of the constants, as well as trial & error, we found that the following approximation works well:

 ```
 a = 1500 / (day_i + 50)